minrk/jupyterhub-swarm/README.md

 ## Round 2: Hub outside the swarm

-This one seems trickier, since we need to make sure the Hub can see the containers.

 Once I had a decent network, I could run with the Hub outside the swarm.
-This is a little simpler, since I don't need to pass the
+This is a lot simpler, since I don't need to pass the swarm credentials around, I just need to pick the right IP addresses for the Hub and containers.

 I setup this cluster with the same `build-swarm` script, just using the `virtualbox` driver instead of `rackspace`.
+I could have used `rackspace` as well, as long as the machine I'm running on can be reached directly by the swarm nodes.

 Don't forget to `docker pull jupyterhub/singleuser`!